nawawishkid-old/wordpress/Setting/README.md

 # Wordpress Setting

 Create custom setting (WP Option) in OOP style.
 Currently just a WordPress Setting API in OOP style.
-Not much difference.
+Not much differences from the original API, just in OOP way.
 I will develop more feature later.

 ## Features
 **Current Features**